Hemanth-Kumar-Nichenametla/Alzheimers_Paper_Publication/README.md

 robustness by leveraging the collective knowledge of multiple algorithms.
 In simple words it is the combination of multiple classifiers to make collective predictions.
-By aggregating the predicted probabilities from each classifier, the Soft Voting Classifier achieves accurate and robust predictions
+By aggregating the predicted probabilities from each classifier, the Soft Voting Classifier achieves accurate and robust predictions.

 ### Hard Voting Classifier
 Hard voting is a widely employed technique.
 It falls under the family of ensemble